lightstep/lightstep-tracer-javascript/doc/cookbook.md

 ```

 <a name="join-by-inject"></a>
-## Joining spans in different processes / services by injection
+## Joining spans in different processes / services using `inject`

-Joining spans from different processes or services using the OpenTracing `inject` and `join` methods is an alternative to using tags.
-While the tag approach is more concise, injection allows parent-child relationships to be conveyed unambiguously across processes and services without relying on timing information.
+Joining spans from different processes or services using the OpenTracing `inject` and `extract` methods is an alternative to using tags.
+While the tag approach is more concise, injection allows parent-child relationships to be conveyed unambiguously without relying on implicit timing information.

-The injection approach also has the advantage of being part of all OpenTracing compliant implementations.
+The injection approach also has the advantage of being part of all OpenTracing-compliant implementations.
 A disadvantage is that this approach requires all "links in the chain" of operations to be instrumented for a trace to be constructed between services (join tags, on the other hand, can be used to join between service A and service C without knowledge of an intermediary service B).

 *Note: it's perfectly acceptable in LightStep to use a combination of "join tags" and `inject()`/`join()` calls.*

-1. Before crossing the process boundary call `inject()` to transfer the span information to a text or binary carrier object
+1. Before crossing the process boundary call `inject()` to transfer the span context information to a text or binary carrier object
 2. Pass the carrier data along with the normal payload being sent to the out-of-process service
-3. In the external service, use `join()` (instead of `startSpan()`) to create a new span with parentage information from the carrier
+3. In the external service, use `extract()` to reconstruct the original span context
+4. Call `startSpan(name, { childOf : context })`) to create a new span with the parent context

-More information about the particulars of what and when to use `inject()` and `join()` is available on [the OpenTracing site](http://opentracing.io/).
+#### More information about the particulars of what and when to use `inject()` and `extract()` is available on [the OpenTracing site](http://opentracing.io/).

 ```javascript